 Test Connection

-There are many ways to connect to EC2, you can refer to connect EC2 with PuTTY.
-In the lab, we use MobaXterm to connect EC2
+There are several ways to connect to EC2 instances.
+You can follow the instructions to connect to EC2 using PuTTY.
+In this lab, we will use Visual Studio Code to establish the connection.

 Create VPC